-An Important Impeachment Memo Has Vanished from a Senate Web Server | Washingtonian (DC)
+An Important Impeachment Memo Has Vanished From a Senate Web Server | Washingtonian (DC)

 Compared to a slate of recent CRS memos on impeachment, the 2005 report also appears more adamant about what is required of the Senate.
 For comparison, a new impeachment overview published by CRS just last month describes the Senate’s requirement to hold a trial as an open question, or at least “subject to debate”; the 2005 memo, by contrast, entertains no such possibility, treating the Senate trial as a foregone conclusion.
 It also briskly lays out a series of required steps that the Senate must take, some of which might present challenging optics for Senate Republicans, such as issuing a written summons to the president that requests his appearance at a scheduled time.

 The Senate.gov mishap could be a glitch, of course.
-On the Senate’s impeachment resource guide, the 2005 memo is still listed, but it remains the only PDF document that can’t be accessed.
-Visitors to the Senate’s impeachment guide presumably have not been able to see the memo (though they can access other impeachment documents the Senate index highlights, such as documents relating to Bill Clinton‘s impeachment).
+The document had been listed on an impeachment resource guide.
+But it was the only PDF document that wasn’t viewable, while visitors to the page could still access other impeachment documents, such as those relating to Bill Clinton.

 In any case, the erasure of the address may make it more difficult for people seeking various perspectives on impeachment procedures.